Divy190905/Named_Entity_Recognition/README.md

-Named Entity Recognition (NER) using BERT
+NAMED ENTITY RECOGNITION (NER) USING BERT

 Introduction

 This project implements Named Entity Recognition (NER) using BERT (Bidirectional Encoder Representations from Transformers).
 NER is a subtask of Natural Language Processing (NLP) that identifies entities such as persons, organizations, locations, dates, and more in text data.

 Features

+✅ Trained on the CoNLL-23 dataset for high accuracy.

 ✅ Uses a pre-trained BERT model for token classification.